Applications for our 2022 season are now available! The next application deadline is December 15, 2021.

 The selection committee reviews proposals on an ongoing basis.
 Proposals are evaluated based on the quality, originality, and fit of the work to North Streets mission and current resources.

-North Street accommodates up to three residents at a time.
+North Street accommodates up to three residents at a time for two month residencies beginning May 1 and July 1 2022.

 North Street Collective Residents come from a variety of background and disciplines, or are working experimentally across several disciplines.
 In keeping with Mendocino’s unique heritage and sense of place, artists from Native American backgrounds, and Mexican artists, and artists whose work is connected to ecology have special priority for residencies.
 We also celebrate artists working with wood or other materials from the local natural environment; artists working with railroad-related themes; or those with a social practice related to this region of the world, including water, food system, and social justice.
 We are encouraging applications from artists representing the widest possible ranges of perspectives and demographics.
 To that end, emerging as well as established artists are invited to apply.